-Students are expected to be in class on time for lessons to begin at 8:00am.
+Students are expected to be in class on time for lessons to begin at 08:00.
 Punctuality shows respect for others, classmates and teachers.
 Tardiness affects not only the student who is late, but disrupts the entire group.
 Parents are requested to emphasize the importance of being on time with their child.
+Students G1-5 will be issued with a late slip if they arrive after 08:05.
 Repeated lateness can result in detention or loss of free time at school as a consequence.